Literary-Insights/blog/src/content/blog/Think This, Not That - Dr. Josh Axe.txt-1.md

 [CLICK HERE](https://www.amazon.com/gp/search?ie=UTF8&tag=matheuspupp0a-20&linkCode=ur2&linkId=4410b525877ab397377c2b5e60711c1a&camp=1789&creative=9325&index=books&keywords=think-this-not-that-dr-josh-axe)

- Here is a summary of the key points about copyright from the passage:

-- All rights are reserved, meaning no portion of the book can be reproduced, distributed, or transmitted without permission from the publisher.

-- The publisher has the sole right to permit bulk purchases of the book for educational, business, fundraising, or promotional uses.

-- Scripture quotations are from specified versions and are in the public domain or used by permission.

-- Any websites, phone numbers, or company information mentioned are for informational purposes only and do not imply endorsement.

-- Specific editions and publication details are provided, including copyright date and Library of Congress control number.

-- Instructions are given for using the ebook's note-taking and highlighting functions.

-- A note is included about unverified external hyperlinks in endnotes.

-So in summary, it outlines the publisher's copyright over the content and provides important publishing details, references scripts used, and gives instructions for interacting with the ebook.

 - The passage describes an encounter the author had with a teacher, Mrs. Nobel, who dismissed the author's hopes and dreams of pursuing a career in health and wellness, saying "no school is going to let you in."